nodejs/node/doc/api/esm.md

     description: Add support for import assertions.
 -->

-> Note: The loaders API is being redesigned.
+> The loaders API is being redesigned.
 This hook may disappear or its
 > signature may change.
 Do not rely on the API described below.

 * `specifier` {string}